rust-lang/cargo/src/doc/crates-io.md

-# Publishing crates
+% Publishing on crates.io

-Ok, now that we’ve got a crate which is using dependencies from crates.io, let’s publish it!
-Publishing a crate is when a specific version is uploaded to crates.io.
+Once you've got a library that you'd like to share with the world, it's time to publish it on [crates.io][crates-io]!
+Publishing a crate is when a specific version is uploaded to be hosted on crates.io.

 Take care when publishing a crate, because a publish is **permanent**.
 The version can never be overwritten, and the code cannot be deleted.
 There is no limit to the number of versions which can be published, however.

-## Acquiring an API token
+# Before your first publish

 First thing’s first, you’ll need an account on [crates.io][crates-io] to acquire an API token.
 To do so, [visit the home page][crates-io] and log in via a GitHub